Helm Charts: Templating, Values, and Package Management

 Chart Dependencies

 Charts can depend on other charts.
-In Helm 3, dependencies are defined in Chart.yaml and downloaded to the charts/ directory.
+In Helm 3, you define dependencies in Chart.yaml and download them to the charts/ directory.

 Dependency Management